 Cambodia has been hurt by religion.
 Maybe all countries can say this to varying degrees.
 Religion is manmade so it is flawed and sinful.

-Hinduism teaches to be strong and classifies people based on that strength.
+Hinduism teaches followers to be strong and classifies people based on that strength.

 Temples were destroyed due to religious wars from the 6th-12th centuries.
 In the 12th century people started to change what they believed.
 One such question was “what does God look like”?